 - Open the File Explorer and select the Change Folders and Search option.

-- In the next Window that appears, at the top, there is a drop down button.
+- In the next window that appears, there is a drop-down button at the top.

 - Select the This PC option from the list and hit OK.
 Now the Explorer will open into This PC by default.